 The first time I met Betsy and her husband, Jim, they drove from Michigan to Cincinnati, where I was visiting my parents, to pick up me and my children, so that we could spend a week visiting them in Michigan.
-A few years later, my friends repeated the gesture – driving hundreds of miles to Cincinnati to pick us up and then returning us to my parents’ home a week or so later.
+A few years later, my friends repeated the gesture – driving hundreds of miles to Cincinnati to pick us up and then returning us to my parents a week or so later.
 On one of those trips, I took my younger sister Susie along with us and we all have fond memories of going blueberry picking at a berry farm.
 We visited the Kellogg factory and went to some of the flea markets where you could find hundreds of club-and-church cookbooks for as little as ten cents each (remember, this was the 1960s!).
 On one of those visits, I met Betsy’s British pen-pal, Margaret, who was also visiting.
 We had such a wonderful time together.

-Also in 1965, I responded to a letter written to “WOMEN’S CIRCLE” by an Australian woman named Margaret.
-She was seeking penpals but received such a flood of letters from the USA that she took them to her tennis club, spread them out on a table and said “If anyone would like an American pen-friend, here you are!”
+Around this same time, I responded to a letter written to “WOMEN’S CIRCLE” by an Australian woman (whose name I no longer can recall).
+She received such a flood of letters from the USA that she took them to her tennis club, spread them out and said “If anyone would like an American pen-friend, here you are!”
 A young woman named Eileen—who was, like myself, married to a man named Jim, and—like me—also had a son named Steven—chose my letter.
 We’ve been corresponding ever since.
 In 1980, when we were living in Florida, we met Eileen and Jim for the first time and from the time they got off the plane and walked up to us, it was just like greeting an old friend or relative.
-(We liked—and trusted—them so much that we lent our camper to them to drive around the USA).
+(We liked—and trusted—them so much that we lent them our camper to drive around the USA).
 When they reached Los Angeles, they contacted, and met, friends of ours who lived in the San Fernando Valley.
 About a year later, our friends from California were visiting us, when the best friends of my Aussie friends’ (who lived in London) contacted us in Miami and paid us a visit.
 The following year, when my California friends visited London, they paid a return visit to their new London acquaintances.